tcwong2024/CE7-M3-Node-Docker-EC2-TF/README.md

 - git push will trigger all github workflows to perform the tasks.

-- Run this workflows and verify. ok or not
+- Run this workflows and verify.